 We pride ourselves on having a very strong team that works together to provide the best teaching, caring atmosphere for children and do our best to include them in our activities.
 We would like parents to know that and that we are offering an outstanding care for their children.

-We care for children with additional needs and we have a very good reputation in the area for offering an excellent quality of services for those children by working closely with all the professional involved such as health visitors, EEAST team, speech and Language Therapist, OT and Physiotherapist and Sure Start
+We care for children with additional needs and have a very good reputation in the area for offering an excellent quality of services for those children by working closely with various professionals such as health visitors, SEND Outreach Service, Speech and Language Therapists, OT and Physiotherapists.

 We consider working with other professionals to be one of our greatest strengths.
-We have an excellent reputation for working effectively with our SEN Team, S&L and Health Teams to name a few.
+We have an excellent reputation for working effectively with our SEND Team, S&L and Health Teams to name a few.